OmerMasih/SecurePassword-Gen/README.md

 # SecurePassword-Gen
-## The password has the folloewing criteria.
+## The following description demonstrated the password criteria for password generator.

 1- GIVEN I need a new, secure password